 Community Health Department

-Lead the way in disease prevention with community outreach, education, collaboration & health services in the Greater Nashua Public Health Region.
+The Community Health Team leads the way in disease prevention with community outreach, education, collaboration & health services in the Greater Nashua Public Health Region.

-An educated community that is practicing preventative health behaviors.
+Our overarching goal is to have an educated community that is practicing preventative health behaviors.